lnarasim/geekshub_python_bootcamp/topics/functions.md

 * Positional arguments without default values should come first
 * Followed by positional arguments with default values
+* Positional argumentes with default values can be omitted by caller

 ---

-# Keyword arguments
+# Calling a function with Arguments
+* Arguments must be passed for all mandatory positional parameters
+* Arguments that has default valued defined can be omitted.
+* If omitted, the function takes the default value
-* While calling a function, arguments can be named
+* Function can be called with named arguments.
-* Order is not important if arguments are named
+* Order is not important when the arguments are named
 * If arguments are named, all the arguments that follows should also be named
-* Can be mixed with default values

 ---

+# Variable Length Positional Parameters
+* After positional arguments, we can define *args as variable number of positional parameters
+* After this, no positional arguments can be defined
+* It works pretty much like packing
+* Uses tuple
+* Cannot assign default values can variable length can range from 0 to anything
+* "*" denotes end of positional arguments

+---

-# Keyword Arguments - Examples
+# Keyword Only Parameters
+* After positional arguments, we can define keyword only parameters
+* The caller should use keyword name to pass the value and call the function
+* Can take default values
+* Caller can omit if default values are given
 * Some (interesting) examples
     ```python
         def func(a, b, c = 50, d = 100):